dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ```

 ## Step 4
-A few hours later, you get an order to buy 10 pairs of jeans, which will be inserted into the `orders` table:
+A few hours later, you get an order from **Joey** to buy 10 pairs of jeans, which will be inserted into the `orders` table:

 ```
 INSERT INTO orders VALUES (NULL, 1, 10);